Mar 4, 2022

 CHRIS HAUFE: You see this one over here?

-HEATHER: Basically if you were to zoom in on these branches, you’d see at the end of the branches the extinction points of the species.
-And the ones from the computer are the same as the ones from the fossil record.
-So like, bloops and bleeps are going extinct just like trilobites went extinct, just like ammonites went extinct.
+HEATHER: Basically, if you were to zoom in on these branches, you'd see at the end of the branches the extinction points of the species.
+And the ones from the computer are the exact same as the ones from the fossil record.
+So, like, bloops and bleeps are going extinct just like trilobites went extinct, just like ammonites went extinct.

 LULU: Hmm.

-MATT: So for me, it's like, I'm like, huh, wow.
+MATT: So for me, it's like, I'm like, "Huh.
+Wow.
 Yeah, these do look similar.
-But I'm like, sooo what?
+But I'm like, so what?"

-MATT: Computer programming of nothing but chance and randomness, which is totally counter to the sort of order of natural selection.
+MATT: Computer programming of nothing but chance and randomness, which is totally counter to, like, the sort of order of natural selection.

 LULU: Mmm.

-HEATHER: So natural selection, it'd be like, you've got a bird with a, like, awesome beak and cool eyes and it's like, can fly like a baller.
-And then there's like a lesser bird that's kind of a weenie bird and it's got, like me, it can't see in three dimensions.
+HEATHER: So natural selection, it'd be like, you've got a bird with a, like, awesome beak and cool eyes, and it's like, can fly like a baller.
+And then there's, like, a lesser bird that's kind of a weenie bird and it's got—like me, it can't see in three dimensions.
 And it's like, not good at sports.
-It's like basically, this is Heather bird. [laughter]
+It's, like, basically, this is Heather bird.

-HEATHER: But in this scenario, in like — in the Darwinian idea, it's like, athlete bird with its great eyes, its great wings wins the Dar — the evolutionary battle, Heather bird goes extinct.
+HEATHER: But in this scenario, in, like the Darwinian idea, it's like, athlete bird with its great eyes, its great wings wins the evolutionary battle, Heather bird goes extinct.
 Weenie birds as a kind of bird, as a species, cease to exist.
 But what these computer simulations were showing is that extinction doesn't work that way.
-And that actually, Heather weenie bird and super athlete bird have equal chance of not necessarily thriving, but like existing.
+And that actually, Heather weenie bird and super athlete bird have equal chance of not necessarily thriving but, like, existing.

 HEATHER: It's a little hard to get your mind around.